-Different tire pressure
+Different tire pressures

 - Check cold tire pressure